Skip To Content

 Real Time Deposition Preparation Tips & How Realtime Depositions Work

 Realtime court reporting is the live translation of a reporter’s stenotype writing into readable text.
 This service allows attorneys or other participants to connect to the realtime reporters’ computer and view the draft testimony on a laptop or tablet as it occurs.
-It has proved to be a valuable tool for complex litigation cases, arbitrations or trials.
+It is a valuable tool for complex litigation cases, arbitrations, and trials.

 As testimony proceeds, the court reporter writes the testimony on their stenograph machine.
 A custom dictionary the reporter has prepared translates the steno back into written English language and displays it onto their computer.
-The written language is then wirelessly transmitted to the attorney’s iPad or computer for viewing.
+The written language is then transmitted securely to the attorney’s device for immediate viewing.

 Before a realtime deposition